gcp-development/event-streaming-platform/README.md

 Transactions Producer

-This [Java project](https://github.com/gcp-development/event-streaming-platform/tree/main/transactions-producer) will create the transactions for our basic blockchain.
+->This [Java project](https://github.com/gcp-development/event-streaming-platform/tree/main/transactions-producer) will create the transactions for our basic blockchain.

 Block Processor

-This [Java project](https://github.com/gcp-development/event-streaming-platform/tree/main/blocks-consumer) will process the transactions and create the new blocks for our basic blockchain.
+->This [Java project](https://github.com/gcp-development/event-streaming-platform/tree/main/blocks-consumer) will process the transactions and create the new blocks for our basic blockchain.

 Blocks Consumer

-This [Java project](https://github.com/gcp-development/event-streaming-platform/tree/main/blocks-consumer) will consume the blocks.
+->This [Java project](https://github.com/gcp-development/event-streaming-platform/tree/main/blocks-consumer) will consume the blocks.

 Basic Blockchain

-This [Java project](https://github.com/gcp-development/event-streaming-platform/tree/main/basic-blockchain) this library(JAR) contains the objects that form a basic blockchain.
+->This [Java project](https://github.com/gcp-development/event-streaming-platform/tree/main/basic-blockchain) this library(JAR) contains the objects that form a basic blockchain.

 ##### 1) Run the blocks-consumer